circlefin/verite/packages/docs/verite/quick_start.md

 //  The subject can then create a submission is the full verification request which would
-//  be sent to the verifier that uses the offer created and supplied by the verifier const submission = await buildAndSignPresentationSubmission( subject, offer.body.presentation_definition, decodedVc
+//  be sent to the verifier that uses the offer created and supplied by the verifier const submission = await composePresentationSubmission( subject, offer.body.presentation_definition, decodedVc